basham/swit-workshop-a11y/slides.md

 ## Content

 - Be concise.
 Be unambiguous.
+Be unique.
 Lower the reading level.
-Avoid terms that disadvantage certain users (spatial awareness, color).
+- Avoid terms that disadvantage certain users (spatial awareness, color).